KordingLab/KordingLab.github.io/_people/pedro_ribeiro.md

 ### Bio

 Pedro graduated from Oberlin College in 2018 with a Major in Computer Science and minor in Math.
-At Oberlin he worked in Leslie Kwakye's lab on multisensory integration via Virtual Reality.
+At Oberlin he worked in Dr. Leslie Kwakye's lab on multisensory integration via Virtual Reality.
 He started a Bioengineering Ph.D at the University of Pennsylvania in 2018 where he joined Konrad Kording's lab.

 ### Research Interests